Demon Hunter

 what now?

-Now we are too old tired and brittle
+Now we’re old tired brittle

 too many years pretending